netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 > -  If the CRD is associated with a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) then, by default, the policy is applied to the services associated with the namespace.
 For example, if you have the same service name associated with multiple namespaces, then the policy is applied to the service that belongs to the namespace associated with the CRD.
 >
 > -  If you have defined multiple policies in a single `.yaml` file then the first policy configuration defined in the file takes priority and the subsequent policy configurations is applied as per the sequence.
 If you have multiple policies defined in different files then the first policy configuration defined in the file that you deployed first takes priority.

+> **Guidelines for the usage of Goto-priority-expression**

+> - The rewrite and responder policies can be combined as multiple groups using the `NEXT` keyword within the `goto-priority-expression` field.

+> - When `goto-priority-expression` field is `NEXT` within the current policy and if the current policy evaluates to `True`, the next policy in the group is executed and the flow moves to the next consecutive policies unless the `goto-priority-expression` field points to `END`.

+> - When the current policy evaluates to `FALSE`, the `goto-priority-expression` has no impact, as the policy execution stops at the current policy.

+> - The rewrite or responder policy group within the rewrite or responder policies begins with the policy assigned with `goto-priority-expression` as NEXT and includes all the consecutive policies until the `goto-priority-expression` field is assigned to `END`.

+> - When you group rewrite or responder policies using `goto-priority-expression`, the service names bound to the policies within the group should be the same.

+> - The last policy within the rewrite-policies or responder-policies should always have the `goto-priority-expression` as `END`.

+> - If the `goto-priority-expression` field is not specified for a policy, the default value of END is assigned to `goto-priority-expression`.

+>**Note:** For more information on how to use the `goto-priority-expression` field, see the example [Modify strings and host name in the requested URL](#Modify-strings-and-hostname-in-the-requested-URL).

 Consider a scenario wherein you want to define a policy in Citrix ADC to rewrite all the incoming URLs to `new-url-for-the-application` and send it to the microservices.
 Create a `.yaml` file called `target-url-rewrite.yaml` and use the appropriate [CRD attributes](#crd-attributes) to define the rewrite policy as follows: